Chattel Slavery at Hampton

 NPS/Harpers Ferry Center

-Researchers have a difficult task when it comes to the lives of enslaved people due to the lack of documentation and first-person accounts.
-The 2014 Historic Resource Study expanded the National Park Service’s understanding of the lived experiences of indentured servants and enslaved persons.
-Most recently, a three-year Ethnographic Overview and Assessment for Hampton NHS from 2016-19 focused on establishing the connections of enslaved families in Hampton’s enslaved community: finding where the formerly enslaved lived in freedom and if they had living descendants.
-Primary sources, public records, research documents, oral histories and site visits have provided important discoveries in this ongoing work.
+Researchers have a difficult task when it comes to the lives of enslaved people due to the lack of first-person accounts, although documentation recorded by the Ridgelys is extensive.
+The 2014 Hampton NHS Historic Resource Study, based on both important documentary research in the 1990s and new investigations, expanded the National Park Service’s understanding of the lived experiences of indentured servants and enslaved people.
+More recently, a three-year Ethnographic Overview and Assessment for Hampton NHS from 2017-2020 focused on establishing the connections of enslaved families in Hampton’s enslaved community: finding more about their lives and families in slavery and beyond and discovering living descendants.
+Primary sources including archives, probate and public records, research documents, oral histories and site visits have provided important discoveries in this ongoing work.

 Park footer